kryoz/llama-strix-halo/README.md

 In prev versions of the firmware there was even 512M so it's about 1.5Gb of RAM which has become unusable.

+You can examine list of firmwares [here](https://strixhalo.wiki/Hardware/Boards/Sixunited_AXB35/Firmware)
 ---
 **!!!DO NOT EVEN TRY TO FLASH v1.05 IF YOU HAD v1.12 FROM FACTORY!!!**

 There are 2 versions of 1.05.
-One cannot flash.
+One cannot be flashed.
 The another bricked my BIOS chip and even specialized flasher tool couldn't recover it!
 ---

-Eventually appeared that v1.11 is good enough.
+Eventually appeared that **v1.11** is good enough.

 Visit https://strixhalo.wiki/Hardware/Boards/Sixunited_AXB35/Firmware to download the archive.
 If you have Windows installed - you can handle with ease :)
 If not here's a recipe.